angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 </form>
 ```

-The child form now seamlessly integrates with the parent form, sharing the same validation lifecycle and state management.
+The child form now seamlessly integrates with the parent form.
-`RegistrationForm` as the main form component puts all thinsg together: It holds the complete data model, applies the schemas (including the child schema), and manages form submission and validation.
+`RegistrationForm` as the main form component puts all things together: It holds the complete data model, applies the schemas (including the child schema), and manages form submission and validation.
 Parts of the form are passed to sub components like `IdentityForm`, which bind to the fields and handle their own UI logic.

 ## Creating custom Form UI Controls

+So far, we've used standard HTML form elements like `<input>`, `<select>`, and `<textarea>` to build our forms.
-In real-world applications, we often need form controls that go beyond standard HTML input elements.
+However, in real-world applications, we often need form controls that go beyond standard HTML input elements.
-This can be, for example, a wrapper for a third-party component library or a completely custom UI element that fits specific design requirements.
+Think of a date picker, a rich text editor, a multi-select dropdown, a counter control, wrappers for third-party component libraries, or custom UI elemnts that fit specific design requirements.

 Signal Forms provide an interface that allows you to create custom form components that integrate seamlessly with the Signal Forms ecosystem.

-### Understanding FormUiControl
+Our goal is to create custom component that can be used just like native HTML form elements with the `Field` directive.

+### The `FormUiControl` interface

-The `FormUiControl` interface defines the contract for custom form components:
+Signal Forms provide the `FormUiControl` interface that defines the contract for custom form components.

 ```typescript
 interface FormUiControl {